woochann/SQL-Pizza-Sales-Project/README.md

 - [Author](#Author)
 - [Contact](#contact)

 ## Overview

-This repository provides SQL scripts for:
-## Overview

 The **Pizza Sales Database** project offers a set of SQL scripts to manage and analyze a database for pizza sales.
 It includes: